Unique Carrollian manifolds emerging from Einstein spacetimes: Field equations for null hypersurfaces in Einstein solutions

 \eeq

-where $a$ is an arbitrary function of $\zeta$ and $\bar{\zeta}$.
+where $a$ is an arbitrary function of integration dependent on $\zeta$ and $\bar{\zeta}$.
 The first equation implies that $q$ must be independent of $\rho$, i.e., $q = q(\zeta, \bar{\zeta})$.
 The second equation is compatible with equation \eqref{case2:ImPsi2} if and only if $a = \bar{a}$, i.e., $a$ is a real-valued function.

-Finally, the $\ext \zeta \wedge \ext \bar{\zeta}$ term in the first equation in \eqref{NullCartan2Einstein} gives an algebraic expression for $\Psi_3$ \beq \Psi_3 = \frac13 \rho^8 x \bar{x}^2 - \frac13 \rho^6 \left(2\bar{x} x_{,\bar{\zeta}} -\frac12 x \bar{x}_{,\bar{\zeta}} \right) - \frac12 \rho^5 \bar{x} a + \rho^4 \left( \frac12 x_{,\zeta \bar{\zeta}} - q x \right) + \rho^4 a_{,\bar{\zeta}} - \rho^2 q_{,\zeta} - \frac{R}{24} \bar{x}. \eeq This solves the equations \eqref{NullCartan1} and \eqref{NullCartan2Einstein} in the case that $\Psi_1 \neq 0$.
+Finally, the $\ext \zeta \wedge \ext \bar{\zeta}$ term in the first equation in \eqref{NullCartan2Einstein} gives an algebraic expression for $\Psi_3$ \beq \Psi_3 = -\frac13 \rho^8 x \bar{x}^2 - \rho^6 \left(\frac{(\bar{x} x)_{,\bar{\zeta}}}{6} + \frac12 \bar{x} x_{,\bar{\zeta}} \right) - \frac12 \rho^5 \bar{x} a + \rho^4 \left( \frac12 x_{,\bar{\zeta} \bar{\zeta}} + q x \right) - \rho^4 a_{,\bar{\zeta}} + \rho^2 \left( q_{,\zeta} - \frac{R}{24} \bar{x} \right). \eeq This solves the equations \eqref{NullCartan1} and \eqref{NullCartan2Einstein} in the case that $\Psi_1 \neq 0$.
 We note that solutions to these equations when $\Psi_1 = 0$ can be formally obtained by setting $x=0$.
 The results of this analysis are summarized in Proposition \ref{Prop:NotNEHCarroll}.